CQCL/hugr/specification/hugr.md

 Edge kinds are divided into three categories:

-- _simple_ -- just an arrow, no data;
+- `Order` -- simple edges with just an arrow, no data;
-- _dataflow_ -- these have a _port_ at each end (source and target), containing some additional data (a type); and
+- `Value`, `Static` -- dataflow edges with a _port_ at each end (source and target), containing some additional data (a type); and
-- _ordered_ -- the set of outgoing edges of an ordered type from a node have a definite linear ordering.
+- `Hierarchy`, `ControlFlow` -- the set of outgoing edges of one of these kinds from a node has a definite linear ordering.

 `Order` edges are simple (they are just arrows). `Value` and `Static` edges are dataflow (they have a source and target port, each of which has an associated